Orgasmscience/buttshock-et312-frankenbutt/README.md

 - changes the box xor byte to 0 instead of random
 - allows serial connections to read more memory locations
+- adds a new sub-menu "More Options" and moves serial link to that menu
-- adds a counter in the bottom right of the LCD that just increments
+- adds a menu item "Debug Mode" to the new sub-menu
-- moves the reset code out of the way of the 1.5 bootloader jump
+- adds a counter in the bottom right of the LCD that just increments when debug mode is enabled [- moves the reset code out of the way of the 1.5 bootloader jump]

 ## FAQ